 If you are a first-time offender or have a light criminal record, you may qualify for one of these programs.
 An experienced criminal defense attorney can help you determine whether drug court or a pretrial intervention program is an option you want to pursue.

-A variety of these programs exist in Madison, Morgan, Marshall, Limestone and Jackson Counties.
-All of these programs are rehabilitative programs, designed to help people struggling with substance abuse to get their lives back on track while avoiding prison time.
+A variety of these programs exist in Madison, Morgan, Marshall, Limestone, and Jackson Counties.
+All of these programs are rehabilitative programs, designed to help people struggling with substance abuse get their lives back on track while avoiding prison time.

 If you qualify, these programs can be your best option.
-Successful completion of these programs will allow a person to avoid a conviction and opened the door to having the charges erased through a process known as expungement.
+Successful completion of these programs will allow a person to avoid a conviction and open the door to having the charges expunged.
 Feel free to contact us if you'd like help in determining her options.